 isotactic/atactic/syndiotactic poly(propene) (extra

-to make the monomer unit from which the addition polymer is made e.g.
+as the monomer unit from which addition polymers are manufactured e.g.

 Ethene is converted to phenylethene (styrene) to